Subscribe to our newsletter!

 Unsubscribe anytime.

 Smart Bidding is a subset of automated bid strategies that optimize for conversions or conversion value.
-These conversion-based bid strategies use advanced machine learning to optimize your bids to maximize conversions and conversion value across your campaign.
+Smart Bidding is not the same thing as Automated Bidding.

 According to Google, Smart Bidding has three key benefits: